LanceStasinski/MERN-app/README.md

-# MERN-app
+# 01_React-refresher

-This repository contains practice code for creating a full stack (MERN) application.
+This branch contains tsx and css code for building a simple Goals List application (much like a todo app).
+This branch is meant as a React refresher to brush up on components, state, two-way binding, and TypeScript.